 Most regular on-campus courses are open to students through enrollment in Open University.
-Like courses offered in the summer and winter special sessions, Open University courses earn resident credit, and enrollment for students not seeking an advanced degree or advanced certificate does not require formal admission to the University.
+Open University courses earn matriculated resident credit and enrollment for students not seeking an advanced degree or advanced certificate and does not require formal admission to the University.
 Enrollment in courses through Open University is on a space available basis with the consent of the instructor and approval of the chair of the department in which the course is offered.
 Students pay College of Extended Studies fees for these units.
 The course repeat policy applies to courses repeated through Open University.
 Consult the College of Extended Studies or the current Class Schedule for complete details on Open University qualifications and registration procedures.
 A maximum of 24 units earned through Open University, Extension, and credit by examination combined may be used toward total units required for the bachelor's degree.